 4 Elements Integrated Design conducted 5 energy efficiency evaluations of existing homes throughout Calgary.
 The homes spanned a range of sizes, age and level of energy efficiency.
 Each home was scanned with a professional high definition infrared (IR) thermal imaging camera before and after completing a blower door test, under which the home was depressurized with a calibrated fan and air flows measured.
 As a blower door test simulates the effects of a windy day on the home, air leakage areas are enhanced for visual identification, as well as measuring the total air leakage.
 In each home, a detailed Heat Loss Map showing the IR pattern of the roof was reviewed while onsite.
 Several consistent findings were noted in using this image while completing the evaluations of the homes:

-Note: HEAT Maps show red as hot, and blue as cold.
+Note: Heat Loss Maps show red as hot, and blue as cold.
 The handheld IR images show white and yellow as hot, and purple and blue as cold.